+Teaching tip: Many search engines will have an Ai-generated answer gathered from the top search results.
+This is a good opportunity to highlight that while the Ai gathers information from a range of sources, if the sources are not credible or correct, the answer is not credible.

-- Type in "When is it normal to start your period?" into a search engine and then click on a range of reliable (e.g. government sites) and not so reliable (e.g. YouTube) sites.
-Each time you click on a site or a link, have the student holding the ball of wool hold onto their end or piece of wool close to the ball and then pass the ball to another student.
-A cobweb effect should result to demonstrate that searching for appropriate information is complicated. - 5.
-In pairs, have students guess a definition for the terms 'credible' and 'reliable' and then compare their definitions with a dictionary definition. - Have students work in pairs or small groups to think about what makes a website credible and reliable and list these as a checklist.
-Consider: - Who wrote the information or created the website? - The date on the website (if applicable) - Could they find other sources (sites) that had the same information? - Did the site provide links to other sites, or give sources for its information? - Ask: - When searching a site, what indicates that it's an ad? - Why do you get particular ads when you are searching? - How do you decide which web page to use?
-Is it the top one? - What do you know about the address? - 6.
-Explain to students that there are a number of terms and words that can assist them to locate, select, navigate and evaluate appropriate websites and online content. - Provide each student with a copy of the Student Activity Sheet: Internet information that lists a number of commonly used terms and pieces of information that can be found on websites.
-Read through each of them with the students. - Have students compare this information with the checklists they developed.
+- 6. In pairs, have students guess a definition for the terms 'credible' and 'reliable' and then compare their definitions with a dictionary definition. - 7.
+Have students work in pairs or small groups to think about what makes a website credible and reliable and list these as a checklist.
+Consider:

+- Who wrote the information or created the website? - The date on the website (if applicable) - Could they find other sources (sites) that had the same information? - Did the site provide links to other sites, or give sources for its information?

+When searching a site, what indicates that it's an ad?

+Why do you get particular ads when you are searching?

+How do you decide which web page to use?
+Is it the top one?

+What do you know about the address?

+- 9. Explain to students that there are a number of terms and words that can assist them to locate, select, navigate and evaluate appropriate websites and online content.
+Provide each student with a copy of the Student Activity Sheet: Internet information that lists a number of commonly used terms and pieces of information that can be found on websites.
+Read through each of them with the students. - 10.
+Have students compare this information with the checklists they developed.

-Independent or Small Group
+Assessing a website's reliability

-1. Give each student a copy of the Student Activity Sheet: How reliable is that website?.
-Explain that they are going to be using the internet to find some information to help their 12-year-old friend who has told them that he/she is feeling sad and depressed.
+11. Give each student a copy of the Student Activity Sheet: How reliable is that website?
+Explain that they are going to be using the internet to find some information to help their 12-year-old friend who has told them that they are feeling sad and depressed.
 In groups of five, students use the activity sheet to evaluate which website and app from the list below would be the most reliable and useful for their friend: